 - Power Trio: With Li Dian and Yue Jin at Hefei, where Li Dian outgrows his personal feud with Zhang Liao and Yue Jin learns to broaden his talents.
 Even when Li Dian and Yue Jin were non-playable characters, they had this moment!

-- The Worf Barrage: Played with in Wei's Story Mode in 7 at the Battle of Chang Ban, where he uses an attack that would intantly kill a normal opponent against Zhao Yun, Guan Yu, and Zhang Fei.
+- The Worf Barrage: Played with in Wei's Story Mode in 7 at the Battle of Chang Ban, where he uses an attack that would instantly kill a normal opponent against Zhao Yun, Guan Yu, and Zhang Fei.

 Debuting in Dynasty Warriors 3